AlparslanKaraguney/trux-task/README.md

 # **Smart Service**

 A gRPC-based service for managing smart models and features, built with Go, GORM, and PostgreSQL, and deployable on Minikube.
+You can check the API documantation from docs.md.

 ---